Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 Building and maintaining a cohesive and motivated team, resolving conflicts, and fostering collaboration and innovation.

-Define software maintenance and explain the different types of maintenance activities.
+<h3>Define software maintenance and explain the different types of maintenance activities.
 Why is maintenance an essential part of the software lifecycle?
-Ethical Considerations in Software Engineering:
+Ethical Considerations in Software Engineering:</h3>

 Software Maintenance